 5. Tote Bags

 Don’t forget the accessories!
 Customized tote bags and hats are reliable merch items for all kinds of bands, although you should always take the time to consider what products will really interest your fans before committing to producing them.

 Custom tote bags, hats, and similar accessories are fairly easy to design.
 Your band’s logo or name works well for a simple hat design, for instance.
 Printing your favorite poster or shirt design on canvas tote bags is another easy way to create another offering for your fans.

-Just as you would for custom t-shirts, make sure to explore all your options for producing other printed merch items.
+Just as you would for your t-shirts, make sure to explore all your options for producing other printed merch items.
 Not all printing and design platforms offer the same level of flexibility in the ordering process, so do your research!

 Selling Strategies and Best Practices